 Prednisone and topical steroids such as budesonide or beclomethasone may be used to manage the problem.
 Other drugs such as infliximab, etanercept as well as extracorporeal photopheresis may also help.

-Watch a Video about Chronic GVHD of the Gastrointestinal Tract.
+Watch a Video about Chronic GVHD of the Gastrointestinal Tract and Liver.

 Chronic GVHD of the Genitals